 Jesus Christ, you are stupid.

 Exactly.
 This crystallized what I had long been thinking about the two sides.
 Now you may argue the first commenter isn’t serious; he’s just parodying the position of the skeptics.
 It’s always possible.
 But, from all I’ve read from the vehement skeptics of man-made climate change, his abysmal understanding of what’s going on wouldn’t surprise me at all.
-A lot of them, sadly, seem more interested in talking points than learning anything.
+A lot of them, sadly, seem more interested in talking points than in learning anything.